aconeil/Readability/README.md

 of two syntactic "words" when apostrophisation or contraction takes place, *del*, *that's*, *m'explico*.

+Note that taking a sub-token definition would require counting clitic pronouns in Spanish where they are written joined with the previous word, for example Catalan *dis-m'ho* vs.
+Spanish *dímelo* vs. English *say it to me*.

+This only applies to those languages with contractions, e.g. English, Spanish and Catalan.

 **TODO:** Check if this is the definition we want.